Peter Pollock: Family and personal life

 Pollock is of Scottish ancestry through his father Andrew Pollock, who was born in Edinburgh to a minister and moved to present-day South Africa.
-Peter's brother, Graeme Pollock, an acclaimed left hand batsman, was a regular player for the South African cricket team at the same time as Peter, and two of his nephews also played first-class cricket, both for Transvaal and Leicestershire amongst other sides.
+Peter's brother, Graeme Pollock, an acclaimed left hand batsman, was a regular player for the South African cricket team at the same time as Peter, and two of his nephews also played first-class cricket, both for Transvaal and Leicestershire amongst other teams.
 His son, Shaun Pollock, played 108 Tests and over 300 ODIs for South Africa, and is widely regarded as one of the finest all-rounders to ever play the game.

 Peter attended Grey High School, a school famous for its sporting achievements, with his brother Graeme.

 Career

-On his debut, he took six wickets in the second innings against New Zealand in Durban in 1961.
+On his Test debut, Pollock took six wickets in the second innings against New Zealand in Durban in 1961.
 He was South Africa's leading bowler in the 1960s, playing every Test between 1962 and 1970.

 Perhaps the highlight of his career came alongside that of his brother when they were both playing in a Test match at Trent Bridge in 1965.
 Peter took ten wickets in the match with innings figures of 5 for 53 and 5 for 34, while his brother Graeme, batting, made 125 and 59.
 South Africa won the match, and with it the three-Test series.

 Peter and Graeme were leading figures involved in the famous Walk-off at Newlands in 1971 as a protest against apartheid and political interference in cricket.